 But what comes next?
 How do you score well on the ACT, choose a college, apply for scholarships or enter the workforce?
 What does it take to become an engineer or graphic designer, produce a hit record, or start your own business?

-Our dynamic Education & Enrichment team helps Littles ages 12+ explore post-secondary options.
-A year-round calendar of field trips, workshops and activities introduce teens to college access, workforce readiness and healthy lifestyle topics.
+Our dynamic Education & Enrichment team helps Littles ages 13+ explore post-secondary options.
+A year-round calendar of field trips, workshops and activities introduces teens to college access, workforce readiness and healthy lifestyle topics.
 Individually tailored, one-to-one assistance helps Littles successfully learn about their options and pursue their dreams.

 Visit the Bigs Page to register for current Education & Enrichment events and activities.
 We can’t wait to see you soon!

-We’re here to help each Little Brother and Little Sister — and also High School Bigs — navigate their pathway to success.
-Our college access services are tailored to each individual’s needs and interests, and include:
+We’re here to help each Little Brother and Little Sister — and each High School Big — navigate their pathway to success.
+Our college access and success services are tailored to each individual’s needs and interests, and include:

 • Researching colleges and submitting applications